 In those countries in the process of transition from totalitarian regimes to democratic political systems, the link between archives and human rights acquires a special dimension.
-We have frequently mentioned the importance that records generated in the course of political repression have in perpetuating the memory of the people, in that they are testimony to the repression they suffered, but the most important argument in favour of conserving such 36 records within the new democratic regimes lies in the importance that they hold for people affected, either directly or indirectly, by the repression and that they are thus essential in the new political situation in the exercise of certain individual rights: rehabilitation, amnesty, reparations, indemnity, pensions, restoration of property.
+We have frequently mentioned the importance that documents generated in the course of political repression have in perpetuating the memory of the people, in that they are testimony to the repression they suffered, but the most important argument in favour of conserving such documents within the new democratic regimes lies in the importance that they hold for people affected, either directly or indirectly, by the repression and that they are thus essential in the new political situation in the exercise of certain individual rights: rehabilitation, amnesty, reparations, indemnity, pensions, restoration of property.
 To all these domestic considerations should be added the international dimension, which incorporates the concept of universal justice to the link between archives and human rights.
 This was formulated in the 1940s in the convention against genocide at the time of the Nuremberg Trials, but it has only arisen as a general judicial practice as a result of recent experiences such as the creation of the Tribunal for the study of crimes in former Yugoslavia, the Rwanda Tribunal, or the actions of Judge Garzón against Augusto Pinochet and other judges and attorneys in different parts of the world.
 The encouraging result was the creation of the International Criminal Tribunal, especially when considering the obstacles brought about by the open hostility of the Unites States to this new institution, which began at the Rome conference in 1998 and has increased in a notorious manner since the beginning of the Bush administration in January 2001.
 In spite of this serious setback in the globalization of Universal Justice, it now seems that atrocities committed by those in charge of those regimes will be considered as crimes against humanity, which opens the possibility of third party countries becoming involved in their persecution.
-The lack of case law for such crimes and the generalization of practice such as in the case of Judge Baltasar Garzón, largely followed throughout the world have guaranteed the recommendation that the archives of State Security in former repressive regimes will be preserved and protected, as part of the World's Heritage.
-To sum up, these collections of records should remain available to the public, to preserve part of its collective memory, as well as the wider universal memory necessary in the struggle against barbarism and the systematic violation of human rights, and, with relevant guarantees, should be used in the cause of human rights.
-Thus, the responsibility for their custody transcends the limits of the state concerned, in as much as the investigation and sanction of violations of human rights
+The lack of case law for such crimes and the generalization of practice such as in the case of Judge Baltasar Garzón, 27 largely followed throughout the world 28 have guaranteed the recommendation that the archives of State Security in former repressive regimes will be preserved and protected, as part of the World's Heritage.
+To sum up, these collections of documents should remain available to the public, to preserve part of its collective memory, as well as the wider universal memory necessary in the struggle against barbarism and the systematic violation of human rights, and, with relevant guarantees, should be used in the cause of human rights.
+Thus, the responsibility for their custody transcends the limits of the state concerned, in as much as the investigation and sanction of violations of human rights transcends the particular concerns of a stated society, and becomes a matter of interest for the entire international community.29